pwnjack/sys-tools/remote-backup/README.md

 ## Note

 Ensure the passphrase file `passphrase.txt` is kept secure and not shared with unauthorized users.
 Always store backups in a secure location.
+The temporary directory for incremental backups should be secured and not accessible by unauthorized users.

 ## License